Treatment of Hypertrophic Cardiomyopathy: What Every Cardiologist Needs to Know

 - Repetti GG, Toepfer CN, Seidman JG, Seidman CE.
 Novel Therapies for Prevention and Early Treatment of Cardiomyopathies.
 Circ Res 2019;124:1536-50.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Statins, Acute Heart Failure, Chronic Heart Failure, Heart Transplant, Mechanical Circulatory Support, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Magnetic Resonance Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Statins, Acute Heart Failure, Chronic Heart Failure, Heart Transplant, Mechanical Circulatory Support, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Magnetic Resonance Imaging

 Keywords: Atrial Fibrillation, Disopyramide, Stroke Volume, Hypertrophy, Left Ventricular, Cardiac Myosins, Contrast Media, Calcium Channel Blockers, Cardiomyopathy, Dilated, Cardiomyopathy, Restrictive, Sarcomeres, Heart Failure, Diastolic, Gadolinium, Secondary Prevention, Risk Factors, Quality of Life, Verapamil, Patient Preference, Heart-Assist Devices, Outpatients, Prevalence, Follow-Up Studies, Blood Pressure, Defibrillators, Implantable, Cardiomyopathy, Hypertrophic, Death, Sudden, Cardiac, Benzylamines, Heart Failure, Uracil, Syncope, Heart Transplantation, Tachycardia, Ventricular, Catheter Ablation, Stroke, Thromboembolism, Primary Prevention, Aneurysm, Magnetic Resonance Imaging, Fibrosis, Counseling, Medical History Taking, Mutation, Risk Assessment, Anticoagulants, Longitudinal Studies, ACCGrantHypertrophicCardiomyopathy